 We regularly review our pricing strategy and prioritize patient access to our therapies.
 Value-based contracts we have engaged in are designed to align the price of our therapies to the value our therapies deliver to patients, providers and society and will maximize the benefit of our therapies.
 Learn more about our pricing principles.

 Building on our longstanding expectations of and engagement with key suppliers around a variety of environmental, social and governance (ESG) issues, in 2020 we committed to creating a Responsible Sourcing Program that will enhance our ESG oversight of and collaboration with our suppliers at all levels.
-Read about our Responsible and Ethical Supply Chain program.
+Read our 2023 Responsible and Ethical Supply Chain Statement.

 Our Code of Business Conduct, Human Rights Position Statement and Anti-Slavery and Human Trafficking Statement establish the principles and practices of ethical business, which we expect all of our employees, suppliers and business partners to follow.
 In addition, our commitment to inclusive sourcing and procurement practices is represented in our supplier diversity program.